James-VT/MS2_Gloucestershire_Battlefields/README.md

 ## GeoHack
 GeoHack is a service I've used via Wikipedia to source the coordinates for the battlefields in order to place the map markers correctly.
 [GeoHack](https://geohack.toolforge.org/)

+# Credits

+## Wikipedia

+### Tewkesbury battle information
+The information about the Battle of Tewkesbury used for this site was taken from the battle's [wikipedia page.](https://en.wikipedia.org/wiki/Battle_of_Tewkesbury)

+### Battle of Crickley Hill information
+The text for the battle of Crickley Hill came partly from [historyextra.com.](https://www.historyextra.com/period/roman/what-earliest-evidence-battle-britain-first-conflict-ever/) A little more was added by me.

+### Beverston Castle information
+The text for Beverston Castle came partly from the castle's [wikipedia page.](https://en.wikipedia.org/wiki/Beverston_Castle)

+### Battle of Stow on the Wold information
+The information about the Battle of Stow on the Wold used for this site was taken from the battle's [Wikipedia page.](https://en.wikipedia.org/wiki/Battle_of_Stow-on-the-Wold)

 # Image credits
 * beverstonetoday.jpg is taken from Wikimedia commons, and is open-source.
 [Link](https://commons.wikimedia.org/wiki/File:Beverston_castle.jpg) The original uploader was Anlace at English Wikipedia., CC BY-SA 2.5 <https://creativecommons.org/licenses/by-sa/2.5>, via Wikimedia Commons